united-meows/sh4ll/README.md

 Shell for minecraft<br><br>

-https://youtu.be/bSLVQ7CsOuM (how to add shell to a client & how to add commands) https://youtu.be/PQj6K6YbKmc (how to add commands)
+https://youtu.be/bSLVQ7CsOuM (how to add shell to a client & how to add commands)<br>
+https://youtu.be/PQj6K6YbKmc (how to add commands)<br>